New

 Toyota: In 2025, Toyota builds its Tacoma pickup truck exclusively in Mexico, selling more than 230,000 units in the U.S. in 2023.

-Volkswagen: VW Group operates a large factory in Puebla, Mexico where it produces the Jetta, Tiguan, and Taos for U.S. export.
+Volkswagen: VW Group operates a large factory in Puebla, Mexico.
+This is where VW produces the Jetta, Tiguan, and Taos for U.S. export.
 In Canada, VW is investing $4.9 billion to build a battery factory in St. Thomas, Ontario, set to start production in 2027.

 What Tariffs Means for Car Buyers